I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-destroyvideoprocessdevice.md

 ## -remarks
 <p>The <b>DestroyVideoProcessDevice</b> function notifies the driver to destroy the handle to the DirectX VA video processing device that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createvideoprocessdevice.md">CreateVideoProcessDevice</a> function previously created.
 The driver can then release resources that are associated with the DirectX VA video processing device handle.</p>

-<p>The <b>DestroyVideoProcessDevice</b> function notifies the driver to destroy the handle to the DirectX VA video processing device that the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-createvideoprocessdevice.md">CreateVideoProcessDevice</a> function previously created.
-The driver can then release resources that are associated with the DirectX VA video processing device handle.</p>

 ## -requirements
 <table>
 <tr>